 Phase 1 Environmental Cost &

-A Phase 1 Environmental cost can vary, depending on the region and characteristics of a property.
-A Phase I Environmental Site Assessment cost (for a typical commercial lot) ranges between $2,000 and $3,500.
-In fact, some prices can be as high as $6,000.
+A Phase 1 Environmental cost varies depending on region and lot characteristics.
+But the average Phase I Environmental Site Assessment cost ranges between $1,800 and $3,500.
+In fact, sometimes, Phase 1 ESA prices can be as high as $6,000.
 This article clarifies that prices can, and do, vary.
 And just like all other services, suspiciously low prices can result in errors at the expense of the Client.
 In fact, due to the lengthiness of these reports, errors can be unnoticeable by Clients.
 Consequently, errors come to light later down the line and can cost a fortune to deal with.
 Nonetheless, this article provides insight into what to expect when purchasing a Phase 1 Environmental Site Assessment.
-Additionally, this article highlights some do’s and don’ts for purchasing a Phase I ESA Report.
-Updated April 26, 2020.
+Additionally, this article highlights some do’s and don’ts when purchasing a Phase I ESA Report.
+Updated March 3, 2021.

 Variable Costs of a Phase 1 Environmental Site Assessment Report